-2016 Presidential Election, Allison Page, Anthony R. Miller, Ashley Cowan, Ashley Cowan Lescber, Bay Area theatre, Bennet Fisher, Black Lives Matter, Brian Markley, Café Royale, casual racism, Charles Lewis III, Charlie Smalls, Claire Rice, Cody Rishell, Donald Trump, Election 2016, election night, everyday racism, farewell, good-bye, Huey P. Newton, In For a Penny, independent theatre, indie theatre, Jekyll and Hyde, John Lennon, L. Frank Baum, Luther Vandross, Make America Great Again, Make Donald Drumpf Again, Marissa Skudlarek, Meg O'Connor-Trowbridge, memory lane, Miyazaki Hayao, Molière, NEA National Endowment for the Arts, PianoFight, PianoFight Productions, Rachel Bublitz, Republican, San Francisco Theater Pub, San Francisco theatre, SF Opera San Francisco Opera, SF Theater Pub, Social Media, Spirited Away, Stuart Bousel, Terror-Rama, The Girl from Andros, The San Francisco Chronicle, The Wiz, This is Why We Broke Up, Tonya Narvaez, Trump Train, Victor Carrion, War Memorial Opera House, whitelash, William F. Brown, Zachary Walzer
+2016 Presidential Election, acting, Allison Page, Anthony R. Miller, Ashley Cowan, Ashley Cowan Lescber, Bay Area theatre, Bennet Fisher, Black Lives Matter, Black playwright, Black playwrights, Black theatre, Brian Markley, Café Royale, casual racism, Charles Lewis III, Charlie Smalls, Claire Rice, Cody Rishell, community theatre, directing, Donald Trump, Election 2016, election night, everyday racism, farewell, female director, female playwright, Gay playwright, Gay theatre, good-bye, Huey P. Newton, In For a Penny, independent theatre, indie theatre, Jekyll and Hyde, John Lennon, L. Frank Baum, Luther Vandross, Make America Great Again, Make Donald Drumpf Again, Marissa Skudlarek, Meg O'Connor-Trowbridge, memory lane, Miyazaki Hayao, Molière, NEA National Endowment for the Arts, PianoFight, PianoFight Productions, playwright, playwrighting, Queer theatre, Rachel Bublitz, Republican, San Francisco, San Francisco Olympians Festival, San Francisco Theater Pub, San Francisco theatre, SF Olympians, SF Opera San Francisco Opera, SF Theater Pub, SFThtr, Social Media, Spirited Away, Stuart Bousel, Terror-Rama, The Girl from Andros, The San Francisco Chronicle, The Wiz, theatre, Theatre in the Woods, Theatre is Dead, theatre is dying, This is Why We Broke Up, Tonya Narvaez, Trump Train, Victor Carrion, War Memorial Opera House, whitelash, William F. Brown, women playwrights, Zachary Walzer

 In which I toast to the ‘Pub one last time.